The ones where a couple happily dusts, folds, and sparkles through their perfectly curated home?

 I’ve learned to clean in zones:

 Zone 3 requires diplomacy.
-Questions like “Can we recycle this?” are met with suspicious looks and long-winded explanations about potential usefulness.
+Questions like “Can we donate this?” are met with suspicious looks and long-winded explanations about potential usefulness and the length of time they have been together.
+Some items are even named, like “Chestnut Boy” the brown sweater with moth holes.

 Step Three: Grace